 Are defense stocks right for your portfolio?

-Defense companies manufacture lethal products and can be involved in supporting operations or intelligence-gathering that some find unsettling.
-Some investors don't want to support those activities and may want to avoid becoming shareholders of defense stocks.
+Defense companies manufacture lethal products and may support operations or intelligence-gathering that some find unsettling.
+Some investors don't want to support those activities and may avoid becoming shareholders in defense stocks.

 Like many industrial stocks, defense stocks tend to be more plodding than high-flying technology or biotech stocks.
 But that also means they are less volatile than some sectors.
 Defense stocks are best suited for income-oriented investors seeking steady growth and rising dividends rather than immense valuation increases.